Karenz0105/Portfolio/workflow.md

-#### Alternative way
+### Alternative way

 Similar to how we converted the task into an issue, we can do the same to select which section the task should be in.

-For this we would just select on the tasks name, this would bring up the area that allows us to add comments and such.
+For this we would just select on the tasks name, this would bring up the task interface.

-On the right panel there is a part that says 'Status', we would select this and it would give us the same 3 options on which section we want the task in.
+Within the interface, on the right side there is a part that says 'Status'.
+We can click on this to get the options on which section the task will be in.

 // Add screenshot for this

-### Complete accepted task
+## Complete accepted task

+Once we have completed the current task we are working on, we can then move the task into the 'Done' section.

+This helps to show us what tasks we have already completed.

-// Probably say about changing the status of task to Done
+// Screenshot of task in Done section

-### Commit changes
+## Commit changes

 // Unsure what means, unless it just means saving.
 This section might not be needed

-### Checking work against Definition of Done (DoD)
+## Checking work against Definition of Done (DoD)

 // Double check the DoD in the Github to see

-### Making a pull request
+## Making a pull request

 // Something about pull request